-Revenue for the first quarter of 2007 of \$1.8 billion decreased 5% from \$1.9 billion for the same period in 2006, primarily due to lower volume from customers in the telecommunications market.
-Revenue was also negatively impacted by program losses, customer disengagements primarily in the industrial market, and divestitures in 2006.
-These decreases more than offset the increased revenue from new customers in the consumer market.
-We were ramping these consumer customers during the first half of 2006 and, therefore, revenue was minimal in the first quarter of 2006 compared to the first quarter of 2007.
+Revenue for the second quarter of 2007 of \$1.9 billion decreased 13% from \$2.2 billion for the same period in 2006.
+Revenue decreased 9% to \$3.8 billion in the first half of 2007 compared to the same period in 2006.
+For both periods, revenue decreased primarily due to lower volume from customers in the telecommunications market.
+Revenue was also negatively impacted by program losses, customer disengagements primarily in the industrial market and divestitures in 2006.
+For the first half of 2007, these revenue decreases were partially offset by higher revenue from new program wins in the consumer and server markets, compared to the first half of 2006.